 In 2023, nearly 41 percent of fatalities on Michigan roadways involved alcohol and/or drugs.

-Officers will be on the lookout for motorists under the influence of drugs and/or alcohol throughout the “Drive Sober or Get Pulled Over” enforcement period.
-In Michigan, it is illegal to drive with a blood alcohol concentration (BAC) of .08 or higher, although motorists can be arrested at any BAC level if an officer thinks they are impaired.
+During the enforcement, police officers will be on the lookout for motorists under the influence of drugs and alcohol.
+In Michigan, it is illegal to drive with a blood alcohol concentration (BAC) of .08 or higher, although drivers can be arrested at any BAC level if an officer believes they are impaired.

 Police officers will be looking for cannabis impairment based on: 1.
 Driving behavior 2.
 Officer’s observations of the driver 3.
 How a driver performs on field sobriety tests